aws-samples/amazon-managed-service-for-apache-flink-examples/java/FlinkCDC/FlinkCDCSQLServerSource/README.md

       CONSTRAINT [CustomerPK] PRIMARY KEY CLUSTERED ([CustomerID] ASC) ) ON [PRIMARY];
       ```
-   6. CDC must be enabled both on the source database AND on the table
+   6. CDC must be enabled both on the source database. on Amazon RDS SQL Server use the following stored procedure:
       ```sql
+      exec msdb.dbo.rds_cdc_enable_db 'MyDB'
+      ```
+      On self-managed SQL server you need to call a different procedure, while in the database:
+       ```sql
        USE MyDB;
        EXEC sys.sp_cdc_enable_db;
+       ```
+   7. CDC must also be enabled on the table:
+       ```sql
        EXEC sys.sp_cdc_enable_table
             @source_schema = N'dbo',
             @source_name = N'Customers',